Fabioiorfida/NLI_Contradiction_Analyzer/README.md

 * political\_statements\_sample.csv – sample dataset
 * README.md – this document

+#Setup

+1. Configure model paths and database settings into project.ipynb by configuring the section GLOBAL VARIABLES
+2. Only for the first time use the apposit cell to upload data from the CSV file into the db (the .csv file must be accessible from the application)

 ## How It Works

-1. Configure model paths and database settings in main.py.
+1. Configure model paths and database settings.
 2. The BERT module classifies each statement pair.
 3. The T5 module generates an explanation for the predicted label.
 4. Results and metrics are showed.